- This event has passed.

 Social Impact Architects

 Suzanne Smith has a deep belief that everyone is a changemaker.
-As a serial social entrepreneur, she strives to harness the powerful force of organizations, including nonprofits, foundations and socially responsible businesses, and individuals, especially students and young entrepreneurs, to maximize the potential of the social sector to create real, scalable impact.
+As a serial social entrepreneur, she strives to harness the powerful force of organizations, including nonprofits, foundations and socially responsible businesses, and individuals, to maximize the potential of the social sector to create real, scalable impact.

 Suzanne holds a master’s in business administration from Duke University’s Fuqua School of Business, where she was selected as the CASE (Center for the Advancement of Social Entrepreneurship) Scholar.
 Nationally, she was selected as a member of Peter Senge’s Society of Organizational Learning and has served on the national board of the Social Enterprise Alliance.
 She has advised many federal agencies on their efforts on social entrepreneurship and system change.